 On July 19, 2019, ACGME issued its latest news release on its activities relating to the hospital closure.
 You can find it here.

-What is ACGME doing to facilitate the transfer process for Hahnemann residents?
+What actions did ACGME take to facilitate the transfer process for Hahnemann residents?

 ACGME is not directly involved resident or fellow placement or decisions related to funding.
 It has invoked its

 Extraordinary Circumstances Policy to facilitate accreditation considerations that make it possible for residents and